nishantguvvada/rust-book/README.md

 ## Control Flow

-- ability to run some code depending on whether a condition is true and to run some code repeatedly while a condition is true
+- Ability to run some code depending on whether a condition is true and to run some code repeatedly while a condition is true.
-- most common constructs of Rust that let you control the flow of execution: `if` expressions and loops
+- Most common constructs of Rust that let you control the flow of execution: `if` expressions and loops.

-### if expressions
+### if Expressions

-- allows to branch code depending on conditions
+- Allows branching of code depending on conditions.
-- start with the keyword if, followed by a condition
+- Start with the keyword `if`, followed by a condition.
 - We place the block of code to execute if the condition is true immediately after the condition inside curly brackets.
-Blocks of code associated with the conditions in if expressions are sometimes called arms
+Blocks of code associated with conditions in `if` expressions are sometimes called **arms**.
-- If you don’t provide an else expression and the condition is false, the program will just skip the if block and move on to the next bit of code.
+- If you don’t provide an `else` expression and the condition is false, the program will skip the `if` block and move on to the next bit of code.
-- condition in the if expression must be a bool.
-We get an error if the condition isn't a bool.
+- The condition in the `if` expression must be a `bool`.
+We get an error if the condition isn't a `bool`.
-- You must be explicit and always provide if with a Boolean as its condition.
+- You must be explicit and always provide `if` with a Boolean as its condition.

-### Handling multiple conditions with else if
+#### Handling Multiple Conditions with `else if`

-- You can use multiple conditions by combining if and else in an else if expression
+- You can use multiple conditions by combining `if` and `else` in an `else if` expression.
-- The program checks each if expression and executes the first body for which the condition evaluates to true.
+- The program checks each `if` expression and executes the first body for which the condition evaluates to `true`.
-- Rust only executes the block for the first true condition, and once it finds one, it doesn’t even check the rest.
+- Rust only executes the block for the first `true` condition, and once it finds one, it doesn’t check the rest.

-### Using if in a let statement
+#### Using `if` in a `let` Statement

-- Because if is an expression, we can assign the outcome to the right of the let statement.
+- Because `if` is an expression, we can assign the outcome to the right of the `let` statement.
-- The variable will be bound to the value based on the outcome of the if expression.
+- The variable will be bound to the value based on the outcome of the `if` expression.
-- if and else arms must have the same value types
+- `if` and `else` arms must have the same value types.

+### Repetition with Loops

+- Loops enable the program to run through the code inside the loop body to the end and then start immediately back from the beginning.
+- Rust has 3 kinds of loops: `loop`, `while`, and `for`.

+#### Repeating Code with `loop`

+- The `loop` keyword tells Rust to execute a block of code repeatedly forever or until explicitly stopped.
+- You can place the `break` keyword within the loop to tell the program when to stop executing the loop.
+- The `continue` keyword tells the program to skip over any remaining code in this iteration of the loop and go to the next iteration.

+#### Returning Values from Loops

+- One of the uses of a loop is to retry an operation you know might fail.
+- To pass the result of an operation out of the loop to the rest of your code, add the value you want returned after the `break` expression you use to stop the loop.
+- You can also `return` from inside a loop.
+While `break` only exits the current loop, `return` always exits the current function.

+#### Loop Labels to Disambiguate between Multiple Loops

+- When you have loops within loops, `break` or `continue` keywords apply to the innermost loop.
+- You can specify a loop label on a loop and use it with `break` or `continue` to specify that those keywords apply to the labeled loop instead of the innermost loop.

+#### Conditional Loops with `while`

+- A program will often need to evaluate a condition within a loop.
+While the condition is true, the loop runs.
+When the condition ceases to be true, the program calls `break`, stopping the loop.

+#### Looping Through a Collection with `for`

+- You can use a `for` loop to execute some code for each item in a collection.
+- Machine code generated from `for` loops can be more efficient as well, because the index doesn’t need to be compared to the length of the array at every iteration.